-13 Unique Places to Visit in Nairobi Kenya That May Surprise You!
+13 Places to Visit in Nairobi + First Visit Tips!

-What other capital city has a national wildlife park within 5 miles of town?
-Or a luxury Giraffe Manor for overnight stays?
-Along with world-famous museums like Karen Blixen and Masai street markets, there’s countless unique places to visit in Nairobi!
+What!!!
+Nairobi has a national wildlife park within 5 miles of down town and a Giraffe Manor for overnight stays?
+Along with Karen Blixen musuem, and Masai Markets, here’s our recommended places to visit in Nairobi!

 Entrance: Jul to Mar- USD $60Adults; Kids under 12 $20;